syn-net/recoll-webui-new/README.rst

 Remarks:
 * Without "python-path=" you might see errors that it can't import webui
-* Run the WSGIDeamonProcess run under the username (user=xyz) of the user that you want to have exposed via web
+* Run the WSGIDaemonProcess run under the username (user=xyz) of the user that you want to have exposed via web.

 Example Upstart-Script for Ubuntu to run the indexer as daemon::